sqonk/phext-core/docs/api/global_functions.md

 ```
 Convert an associative array into an object.

-This method works by instanciating a new generic class and extracting the provided data array into its variable namespace.
+This method works by creating an instance of a generic class and extracting the provided data array into its variable namespace.

 Example Usage: